gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 If you want to play around with GraphQL or take a stab at creating your own API with it, you'll need a GraphQL server library.
 I would suggest considering the [github.com/neelance/graphql-go](https://github.com/neelance/graphql-go) project as a starting point (if you want a complete list of options, see [here](http://graphql.org/code/#go)).
 Then, you can use any [GraphQL client](http://graphql.org/code/#graphql-clients) to execute queries, including the `graphql` package from this post.

 If you run into any issues, please report in the issue tracker of the corresponding repository.
-For anything else, I'm on Twitter as [@shurcooL](https://twitter.com/shurcooL).
+For anything else, I'm [@shurcooL](https://twitter.com/shurcooL) on Twitter.

 Happy holidays, and enjoy using Go (and GraphQL) in the upcoming next year!